akikr/webapp-scaling-demo-proj/README.md

 ---
 - Testing tools:-
     - Use a [﻿httpbin.org](https://httpbin.org/) as a server-service in docker-container: `mccutchen/go-httpbin:latest`
-    - Use a HTTP load generator: [﻿oha](https://github.com/hatoo/oha) to run a load test
+    - Use an HTTP load generator: [﻿oha](https://github.com/hatoo/oha) to run a load test

 - Load test results [Deployed using docker compose] :-